Mangos are soft and tasty making them a perfect fruit to use in baby food recipes.

-- Place one potion of mango into your blender or food processor and puree until smooth.
+- Place one portion of mango into your blender or food processor and puree until smooth.

 - Cut the remaining portion of mango into fine pieces.

-- Combine both portions of mango and yoghurt in a bowl.
+- Combine both portions of mango and yogurt in a bowl.
 Add vanilla extract and stir thoroughly.

 - Sprinkle wheat germ over the top and serve to your baby.

 A great way to sneak your baby vegetables.
 The end result is a scary green looking baby dish.

 - 2 medium mangos (peeled, pitted, chopped)

 - 1 teaspoon olive oil

 - Heat olive oil in a pan over medium heat.

 - Add spinach to pan and cook until wilted, stirring regularly.